TheraFu/home-office-survival/README.md

 # HomeOfficeSurvival
-Try to keep a health life balance like you are a game character!
+Try to keep a health and balanced lifestyle like you are a game character!